tlorans/ClimateRisks/docs/source/climate_data/climate_data.md

-# Part 1: Climate Data and Analytics
+# Part 2: Advanced Metrics for an Effective Portfolio Alignment Strategy

 In this part, we follow Le Guenedal et al. (2022) {cite}`le2022net` and proposed carbon metrics by the authors to perform portfolio alignment.